srynot4sale/jarvis/README.md

 Database tables will be installed on first run.

+Testing:

 Test suite can be run by evoking `nosetests` from the root jarvis directory.

-Test coverage can be checked by running `python test.py`.
+Test coverage can be calculated by invoking the following:
+    nosetests --with-coverage --cover-package=clients,data,functions,interfaces,kernel